What Is a Parkinson’s Support Group?

 When you hear the words, "Parkinson’s disease support group," do you think of a windowless room in a community building, with carpeted floors and smell of stale coffee?
-A group of people sitting in a circle and one by one they introduce themselves and how long they have been struggling with the common ailment, Parkinson’s disease (PD).
-With a Styrofoam cup full of coffee in one hand and a donut in the other, the room shares their pain and the group in a whole feels stronger by knowing that they are not alone.
+A group of people sitting in a circle ... one by one introducing themselves and how long they have been struggling with Parkinson’s disease (PD).
+A styrofoam cup full of coffee in one hand and a donut in the other.
+The room shares their pain and the group feels stronger knowing that they are not alone.

 Support comes in different shapes and sizes

-- Get advice about your PD and various treatment options others having tried.
+- Getting advice about PD and various treatment options others have tried.

-- You will realize that you are not alone, which will help with isolation and loneliness.
+- Realizing that you are not alone, which will help with isolation and loneliness.

-- You will give your couch a break… it needs it from all the Netflix you’ve been watching.
+- Giving your couch a break - it needs it from all the Netflix you’ve been watching.

-- A chance to talk honest and openly about Parkinson’s without fear of judgment.
+- Having a chance to talk honestly and openly about PD without fear of judgment.

-- Make a new friend… expand your Wolfpack.
+- Making a new friend ... expanding your Wolfpack.

-- Learn what resources are available in your area.
+- Learning what resources are available in your area.